 Unsung Heifers of the Open Space Authority

-Cattle grazing is the strategic distribution of cattle throughout a region to manage the land in a natural way, and one of the Authority’s tools for conservation.
+Cattle grazing is one of the Authority’s tools for conservation.
 When done properly, it’s a minimally invasive and an effective conservation technique.
 For years, the Open Space Authority has used this practice on eight thousand acres of the land the agency manages.

 Cows

 There are a variety of benefits and goals that this practice aims to achieve.
-“We use it to manage our vegetation -- specifically grasslands, reduce invasive species in composition and in numbers, reduce fire fuel load and increase native plant diversity,” says Galli Basson, Resource Management Program Manager at the Authority.
-Managing the quantity of the growth of invasive species makes more space available for native plants to grow and grazing of excess dry plant matter means less fuel for fires to use.
+“We use it to manage our vegetation -- specifically grasslands, reduce invasive species in composition and in numbers, reduce fire fuel load and increase native plant diversity,” says Aaron Hébert, Natural Resources Manager.
+Managing the quantity of the growth of invasive species makes more space available for native plants to grow and grazing of excess dry plant matter means less fuel for fires to burn.

 CRID - Bay checkerspot butterfly - D.Neumann-1